-If your institution has waived its application fee for the Fall 2021 admission cycle please select no.
+If your institution has waived its application fee for the Fall 2022 admission cycle please select no.

 Does your institution have an application fee?
-Yes X No Amount of application fe \$40 - Can it be waived for applicants with financial need?
 Yes X No

+Amount of application fe\$40

-If you have an application fee and an on-line application option, please indicate policy for students who apply on-line:
+Can it be waived for applicants with financial need?
+If you have an application fee and an on-line appl Yes X No y for students

-Х Same fee
+х Same fee

-Free

-Reduced
+Free Reduced

+Can on-line application fee be waived for applicants with financial need?
+Yes X No

+C14 Application closing date Yes No

+Does your institution have an application closing Х

+Application closing date (fall) -

+Priority Date

 Yes No

-Can on-line application fee be waived for ×

-applicants with financial need? ^

-C14 Application closing date

-applicants with financial need?

-Yes No Does your institution have an application closing date? х

-Date

-Application closing date (fall)

-Priority Date

-Yes No C15 Are first-time, first-year students accepted for terms other than the fall? х C16 Notification to applicants of admission decision sent (fill in one only,) X On a rolling basis beginning 1-Jul By (date): C17 Reply policy for admitted applicants (fill in one only) Must reply by (date): X No set date Must reply by May 1st or within weeks if notified Other: t thereafter Deadline for housing deposit (MMDD): Amount of housing deposit: \$ 300.00 Refundable if student does not enroll?
-Yes, in full X Yes, in part No C18 Deferred admission N N - Does your institution allow students to postpone enrollment after admission?
-Yes X No If yes, maximum period of postponeme C19 Early admission of high school students Yes No Does your institution allow high school students to enroll as full-time, first-time, first-year (freshman) students one year or more before high school graduation?
-100 X C20 Common Application: Question removed from CDS.
-(Initiated during 2 006-2007 cycle)
+C15 Are first-time, first-year students accepted for ter ms other than the Х

+C16 Notification to applicants of admission decision sent (fill in one only)

+X On a rolling basis beginning (date): July 1 By (date): Other: Other: July 1 C17 Reply policy for admitted applicants (fill in one only)

+Must reply by (date): fied thereafter

+Refundable if student does not enroll?

+Yes, in full X Yes, in part No

+C18 Deferred admission

+Does your institution allow students to postpone enrollment after If yes, maximum period of postponeme Yes X No

+C19 Early admission of high school students No

+Does your institution allow high school students to enroll as full-time, first-time, first-year (freshman) students one year or more before high school graduation?

+C20 Common Application: Question removed from CDS.
+(Initiated during 2006-2007 cycle)